PhaserEditor2D/PhaserEditor/docs/first-steps.rst

 The first run
 -------------

 The first time you run Phaser Editor a Workspace Launcher dialog is open.
-In this dialog you have to set the path to the folder where you want to create the workspace.
+In this dialog, you have to set the path to the folder where you want to create the workspace.

 A workspace is the container folder of your projects.
 All your projects will be created inside the workspace, but also, in the workspace are saved your preferences and UI state.
 This means, that if you start Phaser Editor and select a workspace, the editor will get the preferences saved there.

-A project is a folder where you add the code of your game.
+A project is a folder where you add the code to your game.
 So you can create many projects in the same workspace.

 .. image:: images/WorkspaceLauncher.png